makerdao/mcd-changelog/README.md

 1. The Smart Contracts Team creates a PR; review done by someone else from the Smart Contracts Team and someone from the TechOps Team.

 2. New contract addresses are published first to specific version URLs, e.g. https://changelog.makerdao.com/releases/mainnet/1.1.1/contracts.json .
-On the main page a disclaimer is to be added, saying that they are deployed but not yet in use.
+On the main page there is a disclaimer, saying that the addresses might not be yet in use.

 3. Once the spell is cast and everything is deployed, "active" links would be updated to point to the new addresses - https://changelog.makerdao.com/releases/kovan/active/contracts.json and https://changelog.makerdao.com/releases/mainnet/active/contracts.json.
-For backwards compatibility, URLs using
-"latest" instead of "active" are also updated to point to the new addresses.
+For backwards compatibility, URLs using "latest" instead of "active" are also updated to point to the new addresses.

-4. Communicate these changes internally and externally.
-(At a minimum, post in relevant Rocket Chat channels and the forum.)
+4. Changes are communicated internally and externally - Rocket Chat and Forum topic.

 ## Using the changelog